-All documents referenced by title in the Technical Provisions, whether or not an issuance date is stated, shall mean the latest referenced document as of the execution date of the Agreement.
+All documents referenced by title in the Technical Provisions, whether or not an issuance date is stated, shall mean the latest referenced document as of the Proposal Due Date.
 For Renewal Work, these documents shall mean the latest referenced document as of the date the Renewal Work is shown in the Renewal Schedule.